Cosmo-J/Sprint-Summerizer/README.md

 Permission errors writing files → Verify OUTPUTFOLDERcsv / OUTPUTFOLDERmd paths exist or are creatable.
 No issues found              → Column name in settings.JIRACOLUMN is case-sensitive—copy it exactly from the board.

----

-## Contributing & Licence
-Pull requests and issue reports are welcome!
-Please open a discussion first if you plan big changes.

-Licence: TBD – defaulting to “All rights reserved” until we pick OSS terms (MIT, Apache 2, etc.).
-Feel free to suggest.

----

-Happy shipping!